-Being Seasonally Savvy: Help Birds During Molting Season
+Being Seasonally Savvy: Things To Learn & Do During Molting Season

 Just as people make seasonal wardrobe changes, many birds are beginning a transformation of their own by replacing their old and worn feathers in a process known as molting.

-This complicated process requires a lot of energy and may take up to eight weeks to complete.
-Molting is so physically demanding for most ducks and geese that they can't fly and will molt in seclusion to avoid predators.
+Molting is so physically demanding for most ducks and geese that they can't fly and will choose to molt in safe, secluded places to avoid predators during this especially vulnerable time!

 Peak Molting Times Chart

-The above matrix is a timeline of when North American bird species are at their peak molting period according to "The
+↑The above matrix is a timeline of when some common North American bird species are at their peak molting period.

 *The actual duration of molt and timing of molting varies between birds and regions.
 As a rule of thumb, it generally